This company combines impressive quality with a generous valuation: Sumo Logic Inc. (SUMO) - The Dwinnex

 Earnings Estimates

-There are 9 different market analysts currently analyzing its stock.
+As of right now, 9 analysts gave their recommendation on the stock of the company.
 On average, analysts expect EPS of -$0.14 for the current quarter, with a high estimate of -$0.12 and a low estimate of -$0.15, while EPS last year was -$0.12.
 The consensus estimate for the next quarter is -$0.16, with high estimates of -$0.1 and low estimates of -$0.18.

 Analysts are recommending an EPS of between -$0.46 and -$0.57 for the fiscal current year, implying an average EPS of -$0.54.
 EPS for the following year is -$0.53, with 9 analysts recommending between -$0.45 and -$0.62.